michelle-morin/PierreTreats.Solution/README.md

 _Run this application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the Bakery directory:_
 * ``dotnet run`` or ``dotnet watch run``

-_To view/edit the source code of this application, open the contents of the PierreBakery.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the PierreBakery.Solution directory)._
+_To view/edit the source code of this application, open the contents of the PierreTreats.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the PierreTreats.Solution directory)._

 ## Technologies Used